microsoft/K2Bridge/docs/installation.md

 1. Configure index-patterns
 In a new installation of Kibana, you will need to configure the indexe-patterns to access your data.
 Navigate to Management -> Index Patterns and create new indexes.
-Note that the name of the index must be an **exact match** to the table name without any asterisk.
+Note that the name of the index must be an **exact match** to the table name or function name, without any asterisk.
 You can copy the relevant line from the list.

 Notes:
 To run on other kubernetes providers, change in `values.yaml` the elasticsearch storageClassName to fit the one suggested by the provider.